Cannabinoid Chart With Simple Explanations

 Cannabinoids Chart With Simple Explanations

-What are the main cannabinoids?
+What are the principal cannabinoids?
 As more people go on about the positive uses of cannabis, it seems like new cannabinoids keep popping up left and right.
 To clear up the confusion, we set out to come up with a no-frills cannabinoid chart.

-No need to worry, we’ll go over the most updated research and cover the chemistry in this scannable cannabinoid chart, without all of the confusing mumbo jumbo you see on other sites.
+No need to worry.
+We’ll go over the most updated research and cover the chemistry in this scannable cannabinoid chart without all of the confusing mumbo jumbo you see on other sites.
 Without further ado, get ready to read the most straightforward cannabinoid chart with simple explanations and visuals.

 Cannabinoid chart: